coy247/byteMe/README.md

 ## License

-This project is open source.
-License details coming soon.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.